 Because those people are working.

-Well, I think for probably I'd say 90% of the country.
+Well, I think for probably, I'd say, 90% of the country, I'm not saying it's easy.

-We have got to establish now that medical privacy has got to be maintained for every American.
+But one thing I didn't mention, we have got to establish now that medical privacy has got to be maintained for every American.

-I mean, what we saw unfold in in certain states so over the weekend for Easter Sunday and drive up services and the Kentucky governor, and we're gonna take down people's license plates and $500 fines here, there, and everywhere, and in Pennsylvania somewhere, dragging this guy off a bus because he didn't have a mask on.
+I mean, what we saw unfold in certain states over the weekend for Easter Sunday and drive-up services and the Kentucky governor, and we're going to take down people's license plates and $500 fines here, there, and everywhere.

 Okay, everybody calm down.

-I would say The overwhelming majority of people, let's say 98% is my guess.
+I would say the overwhelming majority of people, let's say 98%, is my guess.

 If you tell them that if you test positive for COVID-19, here's a piece of paper.